iqm-finland/cortex-cli/README.rst

 This will ask you to enter your username and password.

 After a successful authentication, tokens will be saved into a tokens file (path specified in the configuration file), and a token manager daemon will start in the background.
 Token manager will periodically refresh the session and re-write the tokens file.

+To use the token manager in a foreground mode (not as daemon), run ``cortex auth login --no-daemon``.
+This requires keeping the shell session alive.
+However, you can start the process in the background by adding ``&`` after the
+command: ``cortex auth login --no-daemon &``.
+This applies to Bash, zsh and similar shells, but may not be available on all shells.

-To login and get tokens once, without starting a token manager daemon, run ``cortex auth login --no-daemon``.
+To login and get tokens once, without starting a token manager at all, run ``cortex auth login --no-refresh``.

 If the tokens file already exists, then running ``cortex auth login`` will first attempt to refresh the session without asking you for a username and password.
 If that fails (because existing tokens may already have expired), you'll be asked to re-enter your credentials.

 See ``cortex auth login --help`` for more details.